diquah/modeval/README.md

 # Now you can use pi as you would expect (pi*3/2)
 ```

-### Super Technical Limitations
+### Technical Limitations

 If you're planning on doing something crazy with this library, I'd read this.

-Multi-character operators and functions are assigned unicode characters while being processed so there is a limit of around 4000 variables (and also a very high upper limit of functions).
-If this is a problem you can increase the offset of the ***function*** unicode character conversion.
-Decreasing the offset of the operators runs the risk of an operator getting translated into a regular number.
+Mult-character operators/variables/functions are assigned unique single unicode characters, meaning there is a limit for the amount of each you can have (around 4000 for each).
+This shouldn't be a problem in most cases.

-A possible fix for this is automatically allocating unicode characters based on the number of operators and variables but this is not implemented as of now.
+A possible fix for this is dynamically allocating unicode characters, but this is not implemented yet.